Rosie Nix Adams

 Rosie Nix Adams (born Rozanna Lea Nix; July 13, 1958 – October 24, 2003) was an American singer, in the genres of country, folk, and gospel.

 She was the daughter of June Carter Cash and her second husband, Edwin "Rip" Nix, and granddaughter of Maybelle Carter of the Carter Family.
-After her mother married country music singer/songwriter Johnny Cash in 1968, Nix became one of his stepdaughters.
+After her mother married country music singer/songwriter Johnny Cash in 1968, Nix became one of his stepdaughters along with Carlene Carter.

 Early life

 Nix was born in Madison, Tennessee to June Carter Cash and her second husband Edwin "Rip" Nix.
 Carlene Carter was her older half-sister from her mother's first marriage to Carl Smith.
 Later she became a stepdaughter of Johnny Cash when her mother married him in 1968 and was the half-sister of their son John Carter Cash.

 Her first name was spelled as both "Rosie" and "Rosey", according to stepsister Rosanne Cash.
 Nix's mother nicknamed her "The Wildwood Rose" and sister Carlene wrote and recorded the song "Me and the Wildwood Rose" about the two of them traveling as children with their mother and grandmother as they performed.
-Nix grew up with six siblings, including half and step-siblings.
+Nix grew up with six siblings, including half- and step-siblings.